All Products

 4. On the App Catalog page, enter ack-acr-acceleration-p2p in the search box, find the component, and then click its card.

-5. On the component details page, click Deploy in the upper-right corner.
+5. On the component details page, click Quick Deployment in the upper-right corner.

 7. On the Parameters panel, select the latest chart version.
-Set the acrInstances parameter to your ACR Enterprise Edition instance ID.
-If you have multiple instances, separate their IDs with commas (,).
+Set the acrInstances parameter to the instance ID that you recorded in Step 1.
+If you have multiple instances, separate their IDs with a comma (,).
 Then, enter the AccessKey ID and AccessKey Secret that you recorded.

 acrInstances: ""

-# If your Kubernetes cluster is self-managed in a data center, you must specify the following parameters.
+# You must specify the following parameters if your Kubernetes cluster is self-managed in a data center.

 accessKey: ""